SpacehuhnTech/WiFiDuck/README.md

 You can update it over the air!
 Simply connect to the Wi-Fi network its hosting (default SSID and password is `wifiduck`).
 In Arduino under `Tools` > `Port` you should now see a network port.
-Select it and press Upload.
+Select it and press `Upload`.

 ### Unbrick Atmega32u4

-If you flashed your Atmega32u4 board with the wrong bootloader, it no longer appears in the port selection after you connected it.
+If you flashed your Atmega32u4 board with the wrong bootloader, it will no longer appear in the port selection after you connect it.
 To solve this, you need to:

 1. Connect the reset pin `RST` to ground `GND`.